 Take a second look at the card reader wherever you are and make sure your machine is protected by security cameras.
 Thankfully, the new microchips embedded on most cards today helps protect you against such fraud.
-Not only to they encrypt your information, a fake plastic card made with your number wouldn’t work unless the same chip was installed inside of it.
+Not only do they encrypt your information, but also a fake plastic card made with your number wouldn’t work unless the same chip was installed inside of it.

 You may already have a password of a touch ID installed on your phone, but did you know it could still be vulnerable to interception?
 For instance, if you don’t remember to turn off Bluetooth after using it in your car, you could be putting yourself at risk?
 Also, be cautious when downloading apps from your phone’s app store.
 While most are legitimate and have been vetted by authorities, there are plenty that are actually malware posing as apps, and once you’ve downloaded them onto your phone, they can start to scan it for personal data.

-Do your research before downloading and be wary of free versions of extra-popular apps that seem suspicious.
+Do your research before downloading, and be wary of free versions of extra-popular apps that seem suspicious.
 In this case, if it seems too good to be true, it probably is.
-Since the rise of digital currency, the number of phone hackers has been on the rise, as thief seek to tap into phones and access online accounts.
-As such, take extra precaution when using yours or completing any banking transactions that way.
+Since the rise of digital currency, the number of phone hackers has been on the rise, as thieves seek to tap into phones and access online accounts.
+As such, take extra precautions when using yours or completing any banking transactions that way.